-This post may contain affiliate links.
+This post contains affiliate links.
+Please see our disclosure policy.

 Activating a dried sourdough starter can take much less time than starting a sourdough starter from scratch.

-• DAY 2 - MORNING - After 12 hours, discard all but 50g of your starter (you could just place 50g of the starter into a clean jar and get rid of the rest).
+• DAY 2 – MORNING – Discard all but 50g of your starter (you could just place 50g of the starter into a clean jar and get rid of the rest).
 Add 50g of water and 50g of flour to your mixture.
-Give it a really good stir to get plenty of oxygen into the mix.
-Cover with a paper towel or coffee filter secured with an elastic band and leave for approximately 12 hours.
+Give it a really good stir to move things around.
+Cover with a paper towel or loose lid and leave for approximately 12 hours.

 Best Tips for Rehydrating Sourdough Starter

-• Flour - Make sure you use the same flour consistently through the process.
-If you wish to change the flour you're using, try to wait until the starter has started doubling consistently.
+• Flour – Make sure you use the same flour consistently through the process.
+If you wish to change the flour you’re using, try to wait until the starter has started doubling consistently.
+White flour like bread flour or all purpose flour is perfect.
+You could also use whole wheat flour if you prefer.

 • Timing – Try to keep the timing of your feeding consistently 12 hours apart.
 Feeding the starter twice a day is important to get the starter going.